Share On Social!

 A recent study published in the American Journal of Preventive Medicine showed daily e-cigarette users were almost twice as likely to have a heart attack as people who had never vaped.

 A recent study from researchers at the University of Pennsylvania Perelman School of Medicine reveals that e-cigarettes change blood vessels after just one use.

-With the recent coronavirus outbreak, which can trigger pneumonia and damage lungs, a new study suggested that discovered that bacteria found in the lungs becomes more harmful and causes increased inflammation when exposed to e-cigarette vapor
+With the recent coronavirus outbreak, which can trigger pneumonia and damage lungs, a new study suggested that bacteria found in the lungs becomes more harmful and causes increased inflammation when exposed to e-cigarette vapor

 Clearly, there is a critical need for e-cigarette regulation, legislative action, and counter promotion to protect youth, and we need more still regulation and ban on e-cigarettes and vaping devices.

 You Can Get Help If You Want to Quit Smoking!

 Quitxt, a smoking cessation program designed specifically to help young adults quit smoking, is available now from Dr. Amelie G. Ramirez, leader of Salud America! and her team at the Institute for Health Promotion Research at UT Health San Antonio.